Sneakers Unboxed: Studio To Street

 Since reopening, the Design Museum's first exhibition focuses on what it calls "one of the most universal design objects".
 Sneakers Unboxed: From Studio to Street takes visitors on a journey from the 1970s New York basketball scene to London's grime scene and Tokyo's streetwear world through the lens of the ever-popular sports shoe.

-Addressing the three sections visually as independent spaces, we wanted to experiment with how presenting the shoes in different supports would reinforce their significance.
+Visually addressing the three sections as independent spaces, we sought to experiment with how different display supports could reinforce the significance of each shoe.

-We worked closely with our long-time collaborators, Studio LP, who designed all the graphics, typography and infographics seen throughout the exhibition.
+We worked closely with our long-time collaborators, Studio LP, who designed all the graphics, typography, and infographics throughout the exhibition.

-At the start of the exhibition, in the introduction section, "Sneaker as a cult object," we created a white canvas, cathedral-shaped space made of actual sneaker fabric (generously donated by PUMA) as a backdrop to a series of graphics and installations that look into sneakers as a cultural phenomenon.
+At the start, in the introductory section “Sneaker as a Cult Object,” we created a cathedral-like white canvas space made from actual sneaker fabric (generously donated by PUMA).
+This acts as a backdrop to a series of graphics and installations exploring sneakers as a cultural phenomenon.
+Here, Studio LP’s infographics highlight which countries buy the most sneakers, alongside a chart explaining key technical terms within the sector.

-The following section explores how people have adopted sneakers in cities worldwide since the 1970s, from Los Angeles and New York to London.
-We created these walls and billboard-like displays to reference the streets and the brands that started to link sneakers to personalities from sports to the music industry.
-One of these links is Nike's Air Max model (known as 110s), which was immortalised on the cover of Dizzee Rascal's debut album Boy in Da Corner in 2003.
-The dark grey tones and cement-like surfaces also aim to evoke the idea of an urban landscape.
+The following section, “Style", explores how sneakers have been adopted in cities worldwide since the 1970s, including Los Angeles, New York, Tokyo, Cape Town, and London.
+We designed walls and billboard-like displays that reference both the streets and the brands that linked sneakers to personalities across sport and music.
+One notable example is Nike’s Air Max (known as 110s), immortalised on the cover of Dizzee Rascal’s debut album Boy in Da Corner (2003).
+Dark grey tones and cement-like surfaces evoke the atmosphere of an urban landscape.
+A sub-section, Tipping Point, focuses on fashion and highly coveted, high-value sneakers.

-The last section looks at how designers have worked to improve technical performance, from Chuck Taylor's basketball clinics for Converse to Puma's self-lacing model, and we use materials linked to factories and laboratories to evoke a type of production line of the various technological developments.
-Designed as a partially touring exhibition, we made these sub-section islands easily transportable and reassembled.
+The final section, “Performance" examines how designers have pushed technical performance forward, from Chuck Taylor’s basketball clinics for Converse to Puma’s self-lacing models.
+Materials associated with factories and laboratories are used to evoke a production-line environment, highlighting technological innovation.
+Designed as a partially touring exhibition, these sub-section “islands” were made easily transportable and reassemblable.

-The final room portrays the burgeoning environment movement.
-The centrepiece is a 3D-knitting robot from Adidas which aims to reduce waste and repair sneaker models.
-With green lights and minimal display cases made of an aggregate of used rubber, this area is a clean slate looking into the role of sustainability in the sneaker industry.
+The final room addresses the growing environmental movement.
+Its centrepiece is a 3D-knitting robot from Adidas, developed to reduce waste and enable the repair of sneaker models.
+With green lighting and minimal display cases made from recycled rubber aggregate, this space offers a clean, forward-looking perspective on sustainability in the sneaker industry.

 Read more about the exhibition here.